Volunteer Training

 • After pallets of books are unloaded from the trucks, unpack the pallets.

-• Take boxes of books them to the appropriate sections of the building, and begin putting them on tables.
+• Take boxes of books to the appropriate sections of the building, and begin putting them on tables.

 • Further instructions will be given on site.